-Since officially no intermediate bodies are foreseen, the whole project assessment phase runs under the overall responsibility of the JS.
-The JS organises the process of project assessment (exact details and responsibilities will be described in a description of the management and control system as well as in internal manuals)..
+The whole project assessment phase is under the overall responsibility of the JS.
+The JS organises the process of project assessment (exact details and responsibilities will be described in a description of the management and control system as well as in internal manuals).